SAEFP/livelink-for-facial-animation/README.md

 _References_

 Reference of the gif: https://dev.alexdjulin.ovh/livelinkface-to-unreal-metahuman-retarget

-Link of the LiveLink Face app: https://apps.apple.com/us/app/live-link-face/id1495370836 Link of the YouTube video that I used for recording facial animations: https://www.youtube.com/watch?v=_1iWOOKgO4E&
+Link of the LiveLink Face app: https://apps.apple.com/us/app/live-link-face/id1495370836

+Link of the video that I used for recording facial animations: https://www.youtube.com/watch?v=_1iWOOKgO4E&